tkhamez/neucore/doc/Documentation.md

 It is also possible to configure groups that an account cannot be a member of to be a member of that group.

-Those check is also done for "managed" Player accounts (see "Account status" above).
+Those check is also done for "manually managed" Player accounts (see "Account status" above).

 ### Group Applications